 Development of proficiency in jazz technique and skills and development of an understanding and appreciation of jazz as a dance form.
-(2)
+(2) Transfer credit: UC.
+CSU

 PE 119BC-2-2 units Intermediate Modern Jazz

 Prerequisites: PE 119A or equivalent 1 hour lecture, 3 hours activity weekly